javiercanadillas/software-delivery-workshop/labs/app-onboarding/README.md

 ### Enable Secure Access

-You will need 2 elements to configure secure access to your application pipeline.
-An API key and a secret unique to the pipeline.
+You will need 2 elements to configure secure access to your application pipeline:
+- An API key
+- A secret unique to the pipeline.

 #### API Key

 The API key is used to identify the client that is calling into a given API.
-In this case the client will be GitHub.
+In this case the client will be GitHub, and the API being called is the Cloud Build API.
 A best practice not covered here is to lock down the scope of the API key to only the specific APIs that client will be accessing.

-You created the key in a previous step.
+You created the key in a previous step:

 1. You can review the key by clicking on [this link]( https://console.cloud.google.com/apis/credentials)
-2. You can ensure the value is set by running the following command
+2. You can ensure the value is set by running the following command:

 ```bash
 echo $API_KEY_VALUE